RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 )
 ```

-Because this is a demo, all we are returning is a React.Fragment which will display the `response` object, using two spaces for the tab.
+Because this is a demo, all we are returning is a React.Fragment which displays the `response` object, using two spaces for the tab.

-So, obviously now our project won't run. and we haven't even started on the hook!
-This is fine, we have actually already achieved quite a lot, we know the shape of the API from our three considerations, we also identified handling multiple use cases in the same component.
+So, now our project won't run.
+And we haven't even started on the hook!
+It is fine; we have already achieved quite a lot; we know the shape of the API from our three considerations, we also identified handling multiple use cases in the same component.

-Lets start with (from the root of the project):
+Let us start with (from the root of the project):

 ```bash
 cd src